Guavus/search-guard/README.md

 # Guavus Search Guard - Security for Elasticsearch

-Guavus Search Guard(®) is an Elasticsearch plugin that offers encryption, authentication, and authorization.
+Guavus Search Guard is an Elasticsearch plugin that offers encryption, authentication, and authorization.
 It supports authentication via Active Directory, LDAP, Kerberos, JSON web tokens and many more, and includes fine grained role-based access control to clusters, indices.
 Guavus Search Guard is based on Community Edition of Floragunn Search Guard (check: https://github.com/floragunncom/search-guard).
 Currently the plugin is only supported for Elasticsearch version 6.2.2

 ## Floragunn Search Guard Community Edition